|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Here's a quick and easy chicken noodle soup recipe, and it's hearty enough for a family meal.
 Condensed soups and some real cream make this soup rich and creamy while adding fabulous flavor.
-But it isn't all convenience foods; fresh chopped vegetables, some herbs, and frozen peas and carrots make it nutritious, colorful, and full-flavored.
+But it isn't all convenience foods; fresh chopped vegetables, some herbs, and frozen peas and carrots make it colorful, and full flavored.

 Serve this delicious chicken noodle soup for lunch or dinner, along with crackers or biscuits and a tossed salad.
 Feel free to use broken linguini or spaghetti in this dish instead of noodles.
 Or add about 1 cup of cooked rice to the soup.
 See the tips and variations for more ideas.

-- 1/4 cup fresh parsley (chopped; or about 1 tablespoon dried parsley flakes)
+1/4 cup chopped fresh parsley, or 1 tablespoon dried parsley flakes

 In a large pot or Dutch oven over medium heat, melt the butter.
 Add onion and celery and sauté until onion is tender.